Study plan - Bachelor in Nautical Studies Y-vei

 Bachelor of Nautical Science Y-vei is an alternative route to a bachelor degree in Nautical Science for students with experience and formal competence through craft certificates from relevant positions.
 The three year nautical science education is an education aimed towards the future occupation of a seaman meeting the requirements in STCW A-II/1 and A-II/2, and it also qualifies for a bachelor degree in Nautical Science.
 This education provides insight in and knowledge of the maritime activity in regional, national and global perspectives, and contributes to safeguarding the cooperation between maritime technology, environment and society.

-When starting the program, the students must attend a mandatory preparatory course in maths and Norwegian.
-This course is held the week before ordinary semester start, and attendance is mandatory.
-The students also have to attend a mandatory preporatory course in physics, but this is included in the time table in the first semester.
+The first study year the students must attend a mandatory preparatory course in maths, physics and Norwegian.
 In their further studies, the Y-vei students mainly follow courses together with students on the Bachelor of Nautical Science.

 Western Norway University of Applied Sciences (HVL) is responsible for the education meeting the requirements from the Norwegian Maritime Authority.
 The education is subject to the Norwegian Maritime Authority's requirements for quality assurances.
 The bachelor degree should meet the requirements in STCW Regulation II/1 and II/2.